wnmurphy/wnmurphy.github.io/_posts/2023-08-14-how-to-speak-properly-to-an-llm.md

 ```

+## Frame it positively

+Include instructions that focus on the output you _do_ want, rather than avoiding the output you _don't_ want.
+You'll get better results.

+You can include information about penalties for unwanted behavior, but these aren't as effective as describing the desired behavior.

+If you're trying to eliminate bad behavior, try using LangChain's `ConstitutionalPrinciple`, which allows you to define "values" for your chatbot, use a model to evaluate whether the output violates any, and then use revision instructions to rewrite the output according to the principle.

 ## Eliminate ambiguity

 Once your prompt is re-written in plain English, do another pass to identify any words or phrases that could be misinterpreted.